dogfuntom/dogfuntom.github.io/docs/implementation.md

     this is the middle between WHO Cyrillic and someone else’s Latin but this fails to take into account that
     WHO itself actually has bigger number for Latin than for Cyrillic

+## Markdown

+### render PlantUML

+`markdown-it-plantuml-ex2` doesn’t work:

+-   nothing rendered but also there are no traces in resultant HTML either;
+    i.e. it successfully “eats up” the input but fails to output
+-   there’s a message “No diagram found” but:
+    - its of information type, not an exception, so no stack trace
+    - this very string is not in the repo/project (according to GitHub’s search)

+`markdown-it-plantuml` works.

+### include/inline/inject/insert text from another file

+`@nicco.io/markdown-it-import` works but:

+- no relative paths: even `.` is treated as the root of a project

+`markdown-it-import` doesn’t work:
+“The "path" argument must be of type string.
+Received undefined” (one possibility is it fails to get the current path).

+`MDX` would be overkill for this in an ideal world.
+In practice, it seems it would be more cost effective to use it instead of researching the plugins above.
+(Though maybe it would have a similar quantity of its own pitfalls.)